 Current conclusion: None of the alternatives would achieve the province’s objective and the deferred costs will likely be added to Provincial deficits and net debt.

 - It is unlikely that regulatory assets could be set up given most of the deferred amounts are not OPG incurred costs.
 (Appendix 1 outlines of criteria that need to be met for regulatory assets to be recognized by OPG or any new financing entity).
+Approximately 35% of the ga amount is OPG.
+If we were to have ours directed into an account would it change the view on accounting.
+Ie OEB directs this to happen.

 - Receivables can only be recognized if it is receivable from an identifiable party.
 However, if the other party is a provincial agency, an offsetting payable will be recognized, which will eliminate the receivable.
+I do not understand why this is the case.
+Offsetting party is either the LDC with recovery from the customers or the customers directly

 - If it is a securitization transaction, OPG or the Trust may record an asset (intangible asset – akin to a royalty).
 However, for the purposes for the Province’s consolidation, the IESO (the seller of the cash flow stream) should record a liability to defer the “revenue” from OPG.
+No – IESO is nothing more than a clearing house.
+At no point do they own any cash flow stream.
+The cash is owed by the customer to the LDC to the generators.
+IESO has no ownership and no consolidation requirement.

 The Province may need to be mindful of IFRS and US GAAP difference given the uncertainty regarding GAAP to be applied.

-Summary of issues:
+Summary of issues: Who writes this stuff?

 [Risk - Likelihood: High / Impact: High] Province: The amount deferred may be recorded directly through deficit in the year of deferral (i.e. if $10B is deferred, the provincial deficits may increase by the same amount.)